ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * [As described above](../../../server/ongoing-tasks/etl/raven#documents-identifiers),
   the identifiers created for the sent documents can be different from the original source documents' identifiers.
-  The source isn't aware of the new IDs created so documents' deletion requires a special approach.
+  The source isn't aware of the new IDs created, so documents' deletion requires a special approach.

 * If we load a document to the same collection, then the ID is preserved and no special approach is needed.